What is prayer, really? A hope? A plea? A re-centering of self? A meditation? A desperate measure?

 Depending on how strong one’s conviction is about insisting on there not being a God, one could have different responses to this.
 I would certainly know how to be convincing should I choose to go for it.
 I know the rhythms and the lingo of Evangelical prayer like I know my parents’ old phone number.
 At the same time I would feel disingenuous, and guilty about a kind of lie.
 Would there be anything wrong with it?
 I’m not sure.
 There are others who would, in that cramped situation, refuse to participate.
 I can empathize with this, too.
 Christian hegemony is a real thing in this country (I’m writing from the U.S.) and non-believers frequently encounter unfair assumptions about all of the Christian-based activities they should participate in without complaint.

 Maybe it depends on how well you know the people who are asking for prayer, or how much weight you give to the spirit of a practice versus its physical manifestation.
 Maybe you, as a non-Christian, abide by a very strong principle that compels you to point out that prayer is not for everyone, and not the only way to deal with situations.
-That is a legitimate position, I suppose.
+That is a legitimate position, too.
 Maybe it also depends quite a bit on personality, totally aside from individual religious history: are you one to avoid conflict and confrontation, or are you perfectly fine with them?
 I tend to be the former, for a variety of reasons.

 So, now I’m actually asking, in lieu of my own conclusion: if you are a non-believer, or a former believer, or a kind-of believer, what do you do with prayer requests when they come?
 I would love to hear your thoughts, and I’m pretty sure I’m not the only one.